niteshraj2310/Agroforestry/README.md

-## Why did the miner get fired from his job?
-He took it for granite...
+## Why did Mozart kill all his chickens?
+## Because when he asked them who the best composer was, they'd all say "Bach bach bach!"